SannaAb/Pseudogenes/README.md

 * Plotting

 Contains pdf and png for the pseudogenes with their insert sites.
 Important to note here is that the plot across the Parentgene is the same for the same pseudogene with different insert sites.
 This is because we cannot differ coverage over parent with the different inserts, the insertplot with its coverage is unique.
-An example of an output plot is displayed in figure 2.
+An example of an output plot is displayed in *Figure 2*.

 The plotting folder also contains the scripts made for creating the plots.
 You can tweak these to your liking but don't forget to change the paths to the input files as these are changing as the files are moved in the final cleaning step of the pipeline.